NightlyJonny/Marlin-Artillery-Genius-X1/README.md

     <a href="https://fosstodon.org/@marlinfirmware"><img alt="Follow MarlinFirmware on Mastodon" src="https://img.shields.io/mastodon/follow/109450200866020466?domain=https%3A%2F%2Ffosstodon.org&logoColor=%2300B&style=social"></a>
 </p>

-WARNING: this fork is still a WIP and **HAS NOT BEEN TESTED!**  Although I'm not expecting any cathastrophic failures, try it at your own risk.

 Additional documentation can be found at the [Marlin Home Page](//marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!